cscorley/dissertation/chapters/2_related/1_tr.md

 $\phi$ is a $M \times K$ term-topic distribution matrix, with $\phi_z$ as the term-topic distribution for topic z.

-The hyperparameters $\alpha$ and $\beta$ are used to influence the "smoothness" of the model.
-Topic distribution per document is influenced by $\alpha$, and term distribution per topic is influenced by $\beta$.
-For example, as $\beta$ is lowered, each topic will become more specific (i.e., a topic is likely to be made up of words not in any other topics), while increasing $\beta$ causes each topic to become more general (i.e., it causes words to begin to appear across multiple topics).
+The hyperparameters $\alpha$ and $\beta$ influence the "smoothness" of the model.
+Hyperparameter $\alpha$ influences the topic distribution per document, and hyperparameter $\beta$ influences the word distribution per topic.
+For example, lowering $\beta$ results in each topic will become more specific (i.e., a topic is likely to consist of words not in any other topics), while increasing $\beta$ causes each topic to become more general (i.e., it causes words to begin to appear across multiple topics).
 Likewise, lowering $\alpha$ causes each document to express less topics while raising $\alpha$ causes documents to relate to more topics.

 @Girolami-Kaban_2003 show that pLSI and LDA are equivalent under a uniform